 A bigger tip: Don’t talk a lot about yourself.
 Let your idea make the sale.
 Pro freelance writers take 1-2 lines at the end of their query to talk about what they know that makes them the writer for the story.

-As far as what to put in your email subject line (and yes, mostly these days you’ll be emailing editors), I went over that in detail recently here.
+As far as what to put in your email subject line (and yes, mostly these days you’ll be emailing editors), we have a few articles on that topic.

 9. Write more queries

 This is an important step.
 After you send off that query, don’t sit by the computer refreshing your email every 5 minutes.
-Write more queries!
+Write more queries and pitch letters!
 That’s what successful freelancers who get paid to write articles do.

 This is simply a numbers game.
 The more ideas you come up with, research, craft into queries and send, the more likely you will get assignments.